enquirer/enquirer/docs/prompts.md

   validate: function | async function,
 }
 ```
-Each property of the interface is described below:
+Each property of the options object is described below:

 | **Property** | **Required?** | **Type**           | **Description**                                                                                                                                                                         |
 | ------------ | ------------- | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |